 Some people refer to high-density lipoprotein (HDL) cholesterol as “good” cholesterol.
 A doctor can measure its levels with a blood test.
-Having unhealthy levels of HDL cholesterol can increase the risk of certain conditions, such as heart disease.
+Having levels of HDL cholesterol that are too high or too low can increase the risk of certain conditions, such as heart disease.

 Lipoproteins are particles that carry cholesterol through the bloodstream.
 There are two main types: high- and low-density lipoproteins.
 These lend their names to two types of cholesterol: HDL cholesterol and LDL cholesterol.
 They are sometimes called “good” and “bad” cholesterol, respectively.